 Valuation of financial securities (primarily equities) using discounted cash flow model; industry, regulatory analysis; financial statement analysis; active portfolio management; value-based management techniques; valuation of firms outside the United States.
 Prerequisites: MBA:8180.

-Design of debt, equity, and hybrid financing techniques to resolve issuer and investor problems that conventional methods cannot address; why and when corporations and financial institutions issue structured securities; how securities are designed and priced; how securities meet investors’ needs; securitized assets, mortgages, asset-backed securities, collateralized debt obligations, credit risk, valuation, cost of capital; legal, tax, and regulatory issues; design and implementation of structured-financed products.
+Design of debt, equity, and hybrid financing techniques and risk mitigation techniques to resolve issuer and investor problems that conventional methods cannot address; conceptual and practical understanding of structured and hybrid products; how securities are designed, priced and meet investors' needs; major structured financing and risk mitigating arrangements induced by global market conditions and developments.
 Prerequisites: MBA:8180.

 FIN:9290 Alternative Investments and Portfolio Strategies2-3 s.h.